ftramer/ad-versarial/page-based/README.md

-#Code for training, evaluating and attacking a page-based perceptual ad-blocker.
+# Code for training, evaluating and attacking a page-based perceptual ad-blocker.

 The code in this directory used to load and run the YOLO-v3 model is inspired by [tensorflow-yolo-v3](https://github.com/mystic123/tensorflow-yolo-v3).

-###Data Collection and Training
+### Data Collection and Training
-TODO
+Coming soon...

-###Evaluation
+### Evaluation

 A pre-trained classifier is available from https://github.com/ftramer/ad-versarial/releases The below script expects `page_based_yolov3.weights` to be placed under [../models](../models).